 Las Vegas Strip Casinos Revenue

-Although gambling is increasingly taking a backseat revenue-wise to shopping, shows, nightclubs, dinning and entertainment, the Las Vegas strip does very well for itself gambling wise.
-According to the Nevada Gaming Commission, the 40 casinos they define as being in the Strip area had a combined revenue of over $6.587 billion in the last pre-pandemic year (2019).
+Although gambling is increasingly taking a backseat revenue-wise to shopping, shows, nightclubs, dinning and entertainment, the Las Vegas strip still does very well for itself gambling wise.
+According to the Nevada Gaming Commission, the 51 casinos they define as being in the Strip area had a combined revenue of over $6.587 billion in the last pre-pandemic year (2019).

 These include The Four Seasons Hotel and Delano at Mandalay Bay.
 Technically, both The Four Seasons and Delano are attached to Mandalay Bay, yet both have a separate entrance and both are a long walk to their much busier and louder sister property.
 In a similar vein, the Nobu Hotel is a hotel-within-a hotel at Caesars Palace, and it too, does not have its own casino floor.

-Besides the Four Seasons, other non-gaming hotels on the Strip include the equally ritzy Mandarin Oriental at the City Center, the less than ritzy Travelodge, the Vdara (also at City Center), and the Hilton Grand Vacations Suite on the north end of the strip.
+Besides the Four Seasons, other non-gaming hotels on the Strip include the equally ritzy Waldorf Astoria at the City Center, the less than ritzy Travelodge, the Vdara (also at City Center), and the Hilton Grand Vacations Suite on the north end of the strip.
 Near the Hilton Grand Vacations, the Trump Hotel also does not have a casino.
 Technically it is not a strip resort either, as it is about a block west of the strip.